PreciousU/preciousu.github.io/README.md

 ## 💼 What I've Done (So Far...)

-While at **Oilserv Limited**, I wore multiple hats—and I wore them well:
+While at **Oilserv Limited**, I wore multiple hats and I wore them well:

 ### ☁️ Cloud Projects
 Led the seamless migration of mission-critical infrastructure to AWS, including: